tumult/hype-wordpress-plugin/readme.txt

 3. After successful upload, the plugin will generate a shortcode you can use in posts and pages.

 == Changelog ==

+= 1.9.14 =
+* Notes for each animation are now displayed in the admin panel.

 = 1.9.13 =
 * File Upload Allowlist now parsed in memory.
 Better wp_nonce security via recommendations from Patchstack.